gpimenta42/TM_project/README.md

 ---

-We picked the top embedder and experimented with different classifiers <br>
+We selected the top-performing embedder and tested it with various classifiers <br>
-We also experimented with zero-shot classification with Llama
+Additionally, we explored zero-shot classification using Llama.

 | Preproc | Embedder   | Classifier        | F1-macro (avg) |
 |---------|------------|-------------------|----------------|